wapicom/API/README.md

 Virtual products for test requests must be "Demo Product-1" and "Demo Product-2".
 Also it is important to indicate in the request the country of delivery "ES" or "IT".

-Link to the production user interface: https://my.wapi.com (please ask WAPI IT team for an access).
+Link to the production user interface: https://my.wapi.com (please ask your manager for an access).

 ### Message signing